Get Up To 35% OFF & Free Delivery

 Dogs don’t know how to be naughty, this is a very human concept which we push onto dogs as a way of trying to understand and describe an unwanted learnt behavior.
 If we want our dogs to learn properly, we have to be patient, repetition is the key, and oftentimes if a dog is presenting ‘bad’ behavior, it is because they are trying to tell us something.
 Fear, stress, anxiety or past trauma can all contribute to a dog’s unwanted behaviors.

 It could just be the simple case that the pad is too small.
-A small pad, particularly for large dogs or male dogs (who may need a little more space in order to aim) can be a leading cause for why dogs may be missing their markwhen using a pee pad.
+A small pad, particularly for large dogs or male dogs (who may need a little more space in order to aim) can be a leading cause for why dogs may be missing their mark when using a pee pad.

-Pads come in all sizes and absorbency, with most giving measurements and guidance as to which size, breed and age of dog suits which pad.
-Doing your research is super important if you are considering potty pads, as the right size and fit can make all the difference to your dog - and the state of your floors!
+Doing your research is super important if you are considering potty pads, as the right size and fit can make all the difference to your dog - and help protect your floors from accidents.

 Another thing that can really affect our dogs’ confidence when it comes to toilet time is if their pad gets moved and is put in a different place.
 During potty training it is often suggested to place several pee pads around the house, so that your dog has several ports of call if they need the toilet, and as a result they become used to their pads being in the same place each time.
 Dogs thrive through repetitive pattern-led learning, and when this is changed or interrupted it can take a little time for the new routine to settle.